Raid on the Beersheba to Hafir el Auja railway: Attacking force

-While the raid took place, the Imperial Mounted Division made a demonstration to the south west of Beersheba and a wire-cutting bombardment was directed on the Gaza defences.
+While the raid took place, the Imperial Mounted Division demonstrated to the southwest of Beersheba, and a wire-cutting bombardment was directed at the Gaza defences.

-Demonstration south west of Beersheba
+Demonstration southwest of Beersheba

-On 20 May the 3rd Light Horse Brigade (Imperial Mounted Division) received orders to "attract the attention of enemy at Bir Saba from the raid on railway line."
-A 60 pounder battery was attached to the division.
+On 20 May, the 3rd Light Horse Brigade (Imperial Mounted Division) received orders to "attract the attention of the enemy at Bir Saba from the raid on the railway line."
+A 60-pounder battery was attached to the division.
 The brigade marched with their Machine Gun Squadron, Notts Battery, ammunition column and field ambulance from Abasan el Kebir to Gamli on 21 May carrying their cardigan jackets, the men's blankets under the saddle, one day’s iron ration and forage on the horse.
-One day's supplies "on the mobile scale" were to be dumped at Gamli to be pick up on their way back.
+One day's supplies "on the mobile scale" were to be dumped at Gamli and picked up on their way back.
 Water was to be obtained at Gamli and "full use...[was to]...be made of any water discovered during operations".
 All ranks had to make the water they carried "last through the day," though full water carts accompanied the march.

 Demolition squads

-Within the 1st Light Horse and the Imperial Camel Brigades special demolition parties were trained to assist the Royal Engineers.
+Within the 1st Light Horse and the Imperial Camel Brigades, special demolition parties were trained to assist the Royal Engineers.
 The Engineers in the Anzac and Imperial Mounted Divisions Field Squadrons and the Australian Field Troop attached to the Imperial Camel Corps Brigade, were reinforced by about 100 men from the mounted regiment who received intensive training in railway demolitions over a few days.

 The Anzac Demolition Squadron were composed as follows: